flypy/flypy/docs/source/typing.rst

 Typing
 ======
-This section discusses typing for numba.
+This section discusses typing for flypy.
 There is plenty of literature on type inference, most notable is the Damas-Hindley-Milner Algorithm W. for lambda calculus [1]_, and an extension for ML.
 The algorithm handles let-polymorphism (a.k.a.
 ML-polymorphism), a form of parametric polymorphism